JohnoKing/v7init/README.md

 Run `make clean` to clean the directory.

 ## Licensing
-This is under Caldera's License, which you can find in Caldera-license.pdf or LICENSE
+This is under Caldera's License, which you can find in Caldera-license.pdf (formatted) and LICENSE (unformatted).